-Bringing together interdisciplinary research, culture and creativity, and the expertise and insights of communities themselves, the series provides a focus for critical discussion of how we combine academic and public knowledge, and why we should.
+The series focuses on innovation in research methodologies and brings together interdisciplinary research, culture and creativity, and the expertise and insights of communities themselves.
+It discusses the co-production of action research to combine academic and public knowledge for high impact.

 Series Editors: Keri Facer, University of Bristol and George McKay, University of East Anglia.

 The overarching aim of the series is to make a substantive contribution in three areas:

 - to the theoretical and empirical understanding of the role of communities (in contrast to, for example, individuals, policy makers, ‘societies’) in addressing contemporary individual, societal and global concerns.

 - to the theory and practice of interdisciplinarity – in particular, to the bringing together of arts, humanities and social sciences perspectives and methods.